JerryL13/Object-oriented-programing-/Noted.md

 -  objects code = methods

 ### IN python 3
--Methods: we just declare them lke in a new function( doesnt always need to return)
+-  Methods: we just declare them lke in a new function( doesnt always need to return)
 -  initaitalization method is excuted as soon as an object of the class is instantiated
 -  It helps us to do any initialization for the object’s attributes self parameter is used to denote that the method is applied and accessible for the object itself